 Shilpa Shetty's husband Raj Kundra arrested in Mumbai for alleged connection to making pornographic films

-Raj Kundra, arrested by the Mumbai Crime Branch after being booked under relevant sections of the IPC and the Information Technology Act, appears to be the key conspirator of the case, a police official said.
+Shilpa Shetty's husband Raj Kundra remanded to police custody till 23 July in pornography-related case

+Mumbai Police said they have seized Raj Kundra's mobile phone to scrutinise its contents, business dealings and transactions.

+A Mumbai court on Tuesday remanded businessman Raj Kundra in police custody till 23 July in a case related to the alleged creation of pornographic films and publishing them through some apps.

-Businessman and husband of Bollywood actress Shilpa Shetty, Raj Kundra, was arrested on Monday by the Mumbai police in a case related to the alleged creation of pornographic films and publishing them through some apps, a senior official said.
+Businessman and husband of Bollywood actress Shilpa Shetty, Kundra, was arrested on Monday by the Mumbai police, a senior official said.

+The police said they have seized Kundra's mobile phone and its contents need to be scrutinised and also his business dealings and transactions have to be looked into.
+Apart from Kundra, the police also produced before the court another accused, Ryan Thorpe, who too was arrested in the case on Monday.
+He was also remanded in police custody till 23 July.

 Kundra (45), arrested by the Crime Branch after being booked under relevant sections of the IPC and the Information Technology Act, appears to be the key conspirator of the case, he said.